 Methadone: A Necessary Evil?

 Methadone is most commonly used to curb cravings for addictions to other opiates, such as heroin.
-Starting within the past decade or so, the drug was increasingly prescribed as a painkiller for moderate to severe pain.
+For the past 20 years or so, the drug has been increasingly prescribed as a painkiller for moderate to severe pain.
 Methadone is often seen as a necessary evil for addicts who need to overcome a much more dangerous addiction.
+Methadone is controversial in some circles because it is an opioid, and there are academic and moral concerns over using it to treat opioid addiction.
+There are also concerns about how addictive methadone is and the damage that it has done to the lives of methadone abusers and their families.
+However, methadone maintenance programs have consistently been found to be among the most common and effective methods for treating heroin addiction since the late 1970’s.
+Every year, tens of thousands of recovering addicts are treated with methadone.

 Many people underestimate the effects methadone has on its users.